The Freddie Mercury Tribute Concert: Background

 Queen lead singer Freddie Mercury died from AIDS-related complications on 24 November 1991.
-Mercury had kept his AIDS diagnosis private until the week of his death, and it was later revealed that he had donated substantial amounts to AIDS charities that year.
+Mercury had kept his AIDS diagnosis private until the week of his death, and he later was revealed to have donated substantial amounts to AIDS charities that year.

-The surviving members of Queen (John Deacon, Brian May and Roger Taylor) resolved to continue raising money for charity to honour Mercury's legacy.
-May said it was decided by the band the night of Mercury's death to stage a concert as his memorial, giving him "an exit in the true style to which he's accustomed.".
+The surviving members of Queen (John Deacon, Brian May, and Roger Taylor) resolved to continue raising money for charity to honour Mercury's legacy.
+May said the band decided the night of Mercury's death to stage a concert as his memorial, giving him "an exit in the true style to which he's accustomed.".

-A wishlist of performers was created by the band, with Elton John and Elizabeth Taylor recruited since they were already publicly involved with AIDS charities.
+A wishlist of performers was created by the band, with Elton John and Elizabeth Taylor recruited, since they were already publicly involved with AIDS charities.
 The band had ruled out a single vocalist performing with them, as they felt Mercury's range could not be duplicated without a variety of singers.
 May and Taylor publicly announced the event at the Brit Awards on 12 February 1992.